bringauto/virtual-vehicle/README.md

 * `--rutx-port=<int>` port of modbus server on rutx09
 * `--rutx-slave-id=<int>` slave id of modbus server on rutx09
 * `--stop-radius=<int>` distance from stop that will be determined as arrival at stop

+## Settings

+Json file is used for setting for all parameters of program.
+Those settings can be overwritten by commandline arguments. examples in ./config/*.json

 #Fleet provider
 Virtual vehicle provides ability to choose a fleet communication provider with `--fleet-provider=<string>` argument.
 The optins are: